atishay-choudhary/Kali/README.md

 # Kali
-Here is my very own handbook for kali Linux and other Debian distributions.
+Here is some help for cyberSecurity👩‍💻 Enthusiast like me.